Public Art on CTA

 Future art installations

-The CTA plans to add more works of art to its growing collection at the following locations over the next few years, with installations beginning in 2016:
+The CTA plans to add more works of art to its growing collection at the following locations over the next few years, including:

 Blue Line: Jefferson Park*, Montrose, Irving Park*, Addison*, Western*, Damen*, UIC-Halsted and Illinois Medical District*